lgulich/algo_baselines/README.md

 ### Graphs

+* Mutation - Invert Adjacency List
+Invert an adjacency list such that every edge points in the other direction.
+T~O(E), S~O(N+E)

-* Breadth First Search
+* Traversal - Breadth First Search
 Allows to traverse graph in a certain order.
 T~O(N+E), S~O(N)

-* Depth First Search
+* Traversal - Depth First Search
 Allows to traverse graph in a certain order.
+T~O(N+E), S~O(N)

+* Topological Sort - DFS Approach
+Find a order of the nodes such that all ancestors of a node come before the node itself.
+T~O(N+E), S~O(N)

+* Topological Sort - Kahn's Algorithm
+Find a order of the nodes such that all ancestors of a node come before the node itself.
 T~O(N+E), S~O(N)